puneetbehl/grails-gradle-plugin/README.md

         license {
             name = 'Apache-2.0'
         }
-        title = "My plugin title"
+        title = 'My plugin title'
-        desc = "My plugin description"
+        desc = 'My plugin description'
-        developers = [johndoe:"John Doe"]
+        developers = [johndoe: 'John Doe']
     }

-By default this plugin will publish to the specified Artifactory instance for snapshots, and Maven Central for releases.
-To change the snapshot publish behavior, you can set the `snapshotRepoType` to `RepositoryType.CENTRAL`.
+By default this plugin will publish to the specified `MAVEN_PUBLISH` instance for snapshots, and `NEXUS_PUBLISH` for releases.
+To change the snapshot publish behavior, you can set the `snapshotRepoType` to `RepositoryTarget.NEXUS_PUBLISH`.

 The credentials and connection url must be specified as a project property or an environment variable.

-Artifactory Environment Variables are:
+The `MAVEN_PUBLISH` Environment Variables are:

     ARTIFACTORY_USERNAME
     ARTIFACTORY_PASSWORD
     ARTIFACTORY_URL

-Sonatype Environment Variables are:
+The `NEXUS_PUBLISH` Environment Variables are:

     SONATYPE_NEXUS_URL
     SONATYPE_SNAPSHOT_URL